Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities

 \authornote{This material is based upon work supported by the National Science Foundation under Grant \#: 2127309 to the Computing Research Associate for the CIFellows Project.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of funding agencies. } { \institution{Georgia Institute of Technology } \streetaddress{School of Computational Social Science \& Eng., CODA building,756 W Peachtree St NW } \city{Atlanta} \state{Georgia} \country{USA} \postcode{30308} }
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of funding agencies.
+The work has been done while the first author was a postdoctoral CIFellow at Georgia Tech.
+The first author is currently a senior researcher at Microsoft Corp. } { \institution{Georgia Institute of Technology } \streetaddress{School of Computational Social Science \& Eng., CODA building,756 W Peachtree St NW } \city{Atlanta} \state{Georgia} \country{USA} \postcode{30308} }